 In 2014, Andy and Maggie’s baby daughter, Greta, was dying.
 Diagnosed with acute lymphoblastic leukemia at just three months old, Greta barely survived chemotherapy and a bone marrow transplant.
 Now her cancer was back.
 “We didn’t want her to suffer any more,” Andy said.
 “We found ourselves considering end-of-life care for our one-year-old daughter.”Read Greta's Story

-The worst day of Sarah and Anthony Cross’ life was when they found out their 2-year-old daughter, Erin, had leukemia.
+The worst day of Sarah and Antony Cross’ life was when they found out their 2-year-old daughter, Erin, had leukemia.

 “Erin endured years of chemotherapy, and we thought we had the cancer beat,” said Erin’s mother, Sarah.
 “She blossomed into a beautiful, healthy girl.
 She was doing really well at school, making friends, just being a normal kid.”